BitAndBlack/typorules/docs/rulesets.md

-# Rules documentation
+# Rule sets documentation

-There are currently 5 rules available.
+There are currently 5 rule sets available.

 ## TOC